Derrick-Majani/Derrick-Majani/README.md

 # PROFESSIONAL SUMMARY
-A reliable and experienced Data Scientist, Qualified Accountant and Artificial Intelligence Business Leader with over 6 years of experience executing data-driven solutions to increase efficiency, accuracy, to complex business problems.
+A reliable and experienced Data Scientist, Artificial Intelligence Business Leader with over 6 years of experience executing data-driven solutions to increase efficiency, accuracy, to complex business problems.
 I have experience in leading effective teams in all areas of Audit and applying audit techniques